On this page

 - Install token.
 The child gets its service-specific token via

 KACS_IOC_INSTALL.
-This is the moment its identity is set to be the right thing for the service. - Apply mitigations.
+This is the moment its identity is set to be the right thing for the service. - exec.
+The new program runs.
+The kernel verifies the binary's signature and sets the PIP fields.

-- Token install before exec: the service's token needs to be in place before the service's startup code runs.
-The service should be able to assume from its first instruction that it's running as the right identity.
+The reason for this order: the service's token needs to be in place before the service's startup code runs — the service should be able to assume from its first instruction that it's running as the right identity. exec comes last because that is the moment the new program takes over; by then the identity has been decided.

 What peinit does not do